-It took me years to understand how to write a blog post that ranks on Google and Bing.
-I was a very slow learner.
+It took me years to understand how to write a perfect blog post that ranks on Google and Bing.
+I was a slow learner.

-Then I started to learn how to write blog posts for readers who are searching for answers, advice and actionable information on search engines.
+Then I started to learn how to write blog posts for readers searching for answers, advice, and actionable information on search engines.

 1. It all starts with an idea

 There’s a good chance that great ideas are right under your nose.
-All you have to do is look in places where people ask questions.
+All you have to do is look in places where people ask questions for topic ideas.

 a.
 Check your blog contact messages.
 Questions your readers ask you via your contact form are often gold medal ideas.

 b.
-Check your blog comments.
-It is one of my favourite and fastest ways to get an idea.
+Check your blog comment sections.
+It is one of my favorite and fastest ways to get an idea.
 Scan the comments people leave after they read your post.
 Look for questions they ask or the problems that they have.

 d.
 Look for questions people are asking on Quora.
 It’s a fantastic site for finding questions people ask that you can instantly turn into writing topics.